 As a homebuyer, conducting a home inspection is one of the most critical steps a homebuyer must take when buying a house.
-A home inspection ensures that the house is in its best condition possible, or at least in the condition warranted by the seller.
+As a home seller, conducting a prelist inspection is equally as critical (and can even save you thousands of dollars!)
+The reason is that an inspection ensures that the house is in its best condition possible, or at least in the condition warranted by the seller.
 Although not required by the lender, an inspection is highly encouraged, and every homebuyer should conduct their own as well as hire a professional inspection.

 Benefits of home inspections